catelinn/data-analysis-portfolio/README.md

 [Data Cleaning and Wrangling Projects done for my old job](https://github.com/catelinn/data-analysis-portfolio/tree/master/projects/data%20cleaning%20and%20wrangling%20at%20old%20job)

-I used to work for Unitalen, the US branch of a leading IP law firm in China.
+I used to work for a US branch of a leading IP law firm in China.
 In that job, I was handed client contact and cases datasets for all sorts of reporting purposes, however, most of them have a lot of fixup required.
 In order to get out of the tedious manual process of clearning and transforming the data, I self studied Python to automate the processes.
 The scripts in this folder demonstrates how I have utilized data validation tools, such as regular expression and fuzzy matching to speed up the cleaning process, and how I transformed the datasets with Pandas library to get tidy data.

 # Certificates